maxwolf621/Notes/Binding.md

 ```

-## Pass the value to another Component
+## Component pass the value to another Component

 ### `@Input`